Abu Dhabi, United Arab Emirates

-25 students of determination with cognitive impairments
+25 students of determination with learning disabilities.

 ‘People of determination’ (PoD) is the term used in Abu Dhabi to refer to disabled people.
 According to the Abu Dhabi Quality of Life Survey 2019, PoDs have the lowest level of life satisfaction compared to other segments of society.
 Those with cognitive impairments were found to be especially excluded.